u6f6o/hazelnate/README.md

 * **mancenter**: wrapper to start up the hazelcast mancenter
 * **loadtest**: some basic loadtests using gatling framework

-This project mainly focuses on the distributed caching abilities, hazelcast offers in conjunction with hibernate.
+This project mainly focuses on the distributed caching abilities hazelcast offers in conjunction with hibernate.
 Other powerful features like in-memory computing etc. are (currently) not covered.

 ### Quick start
 To start the application, simply clone the repo and execute the following commands one after another.
 The whole application is build using gradle wrapper.